 Is there a list of other companies from whom the university will accept background checks if an employee or volunteer has already completed one within the last five years?

-- For IU programs, all staff, faculty, academic, temporary/hourly employees, students, and volunteers must have a background check through a designated university vendor, HireRight or Backgroundchecks.com.
+- For IU programs, all staff, faculty, academic, temporary/hourly employees, students, and volunteers must have a background check through HireRight, the designated university vendor.